ymslavov/all-php-everything/README.md

 ## Code design
 [domnikl/DesignPatternsPHP](https://github.com/domnikl/DesignPatternsPHP) - A thorough list of common design patterns, outlining use cases and showing code snippets to illustrate

+## Front-end
+[UIKit](https://getuikit.com/) - A lightweight and modular front-end framework for developing fast and powerful web interfaces

 ## Other
 [Google Open-source Projects](https://opensource.google.com/projects/explore/featured) - All of Google's open-source initiatives in one place.
-It's not strictly PHP-related, but it's a huge treasure trove of outstanding quality code.
+It's not strictly PHP-related, but it's a huge treasure trove of outstanding quality code